 Typhoon Haiyan Devastates Philippines

-CARE is on the ground providing food, water and shelter to the survivors of typhoon Haiyan that tore a deadly path across the Philippines, affecting 11.8 million people.
+CARE is on the ground providing food, shelter and other essentials to survivors of typhoon Haiyan that tore a deadly path across the Philippines, affecting millions people.

 SYRIAN REFUGEE CRISIS

 The ongoing armed conflict in Syria has left up to 10 million people, half of whom are children, in need of humanitarian aid.
 We’re on the ground in the region helping Syrians as they struggle to survive.

 SOUTH SUDAN VIOLENCE